heptarch/heptarch.github.io/drafts/demon.md

 <i>Apr.
 23.</i> Lies in bed with a bad case of "scone-rot and
 begoo".
-Describes how to record outgoing polarizations into ethylene, and communicate using barrier itself: "Why, I just wobble and squeeze the breakwater, like an accordion.
+Describes how to record outgoing polarizations into ethylene, and communicate using barrier: "Why, I just wobble and squeeze the breakwater, like an accordion.
 Ha!"
 </font>
 </div>